youngmin-jin/multi-class-classification-keras-autokeras-comparison/update.md

-# 061123
+# 151123
 Jin)
-- All the models except for t2-b are completed (the results are uploaded below)
-- t2-b is planned to be developed using BERT
+- The code and result of t2-b using BERT (bert_base_en_uncased, hyperparams: learning_rate, dropout) have been uploaded
 <br/>

 ## The original result and best hyperparameters (in the dissertation)<br/>